Last updated on: April 12th, 2023

 Every employee is entitled to and shall be granted a leave of absence from employment of up to 28 weeks to care for or support to a family member of the employee if a qualified medical practitioner or qualified nurse practitioner issues a certificate stating that the family member has a serious medical condition with a significant risk of death within 26 weeks from the day the certificate was issued.

-If requested in writing by the employer either before the employee begins par his or her leave or within fifteen days after the employee returns to work, the employee must provide the employer with a copy of the certificate.
+If requested in writing by the employer either before the employee begins their leave or within fifteen days after the employee returns to work, the employee must provide the employer with a copy of the certificate.
 The Employment Standard Act §§ 60.01.

 Leave Related to Critical Illness of a Child

-An employee who has completed six months of continuous employment with an employer and who is a family member of a critically ill child is entitled to a leave of absence from employment without pay for a period of up to 37 weeks in order to care for or support that.
+An employee who has completed six months of continuous employment with an employer and who is a family member of a critically ill child is entitled to a leave of absence from employment without pay for a period of up to 37 weeks in order to care for or support that child if a qualified medical practitioner or qualified nurse practitioner has issued a certificate that states the child is a critically ill child and requires the care or support of one or more of their family members, and sets out the period during which the child requires that care or support.

 The aggregate amount of leave that may be taken by two or more employees in respect of the same child or the same children who are critically ill as a result of the same event must not exceed 37 weeks, as the case may be.
 A leave of absence may only be taken in periods of not less than one week’s duration.
 The Employment Standard Act §§ 60.02.